Harsh-TG/P1-Implementation-of-ML-model-for-image-classification/README.md

     streamlit run app.py
 5. **Open the app**:
     The app will open in your default web browser.
 If not, navigate to http://localhost:8501

-### Usage
-  1. Use the navigation bar to select either the MobileNetV2 or CIFAR-10 model.
-  2. Upload an image file (JPG or PNG).
-  3. View the classification results and confidence scores.

 ### Contributing
   Feel free to fork the repository, open issues, or submit pull requests to contribute to the project.